A random sample (real data)

 X_mean

-Try computing the mean both ways for another random sample
+Try estimating the sample mean the two different ways for another random sample

 Code